Key takeaways

 Bottom Line

-Poke is the "messaging-native" bet on personal AI.
+Poke is the "messaging-native" bet on personal AI — and as of June 2026, the bet is paying off.
 While competitors build apps or require terminal commands, Poke meets users where they already are — in iMessage, SMS, and Telegram threads.
-The $15M seed and strong founding team position it well, but the WhatsApp ban creates real uncertainty.
+With $25M raised at a $300M valuation, ~100 million messages relayed, and Apple's approval as the first third-party AI agent on Messages for Business, Poke has platform validation most rivals lack.
+WhatsApp remains limited to select markets.

-Recommended for: Professionals who prefer texting over apps, privacy-conscious users, early adopters comfortable with novel pricing
+Recommended for: Professionals who prefer texting over apps, privacy-conscious users, early adopters comfortable with negotiated pricing

-Not recommended for: WhatsApp-dependent users, enterprises needing compliance certifications, those who want dashboard UIs
+Not recommended for: WhatsApp-dependent users outside supported markets, enterprises needing compliance certifications, those who want dashboard UIs

 Research by Ry Walker Research • methodology